cycle/docs/intro/cli.md

 ```

 ## Configure
-In order to enable Console Toolkit we have to define bootstrap file which will configure your environment:
+In order to enable Console Toolkit we have to define a bootstrap file which will configure your environment:

 ```php
 <?php